dafny-lang/dafny/docs/DafnyRef/Specifications.md

 can be important: earlier conjuncts can set conditions that establish that later conjuncts are well-defined.

-Within an ensures clause, you can of course make use of [specification expressions](#sec-list-of-specification-expressions) along with any [other expressions](#sec-expressions) you need.

 ### 5.1.3.
 Decreases Clause {#sec-decreases-clause}
 ````grammar